top of page

 Storytelling - The Long Build Up

 Recently, I had a walk with a good friend, and she told me she's been avoiding all those modern series because they are so addictive.
 This brought us to the question why Netflix, HBO, Amazon, Hulu or Disney series are so incredibly good (and addictive!) these days.
 The answer, at least for the most part, is the slow character build up.
 So today we'll look at slow story and character building, and how it translates to other forms of storytelling and even branding.
-Remember the
+Okay... mayb

 Kralingen